Sarah Chaudhary

 Board Chair

-Sarah Elizabeth Chaudhary has one child attending CAPE.
-Sarah is an American who immigrated to Canada in 2005 and settled in Medicine Hat.
+Sarah Chaudhary has two children attending CAPE.
+Sarah is an American who came to Canada in 2005 and settled in Medicine Hat.
 Sarah obtained her undergraduate degree at The University of North Carolina at Chapel Hill and her law degree at Vanderbilt University Law School in Nashville, Tennessee.
-She was called to the Alberta Bar in 2008 and practiced general law at Sihvon, Carter, Fisher and Berger LLP until 2010, when she started her own criminal law practice.
+She was called to the Alberta Bar in 2008 and practiced general law until 2010, when she started her own criminal law practice.
 In 2011, she became the Medicine Hat Standing Agent for the Director of Public Prosecutions.
 In that role she prosecuted drug offences until 2016.
+She currently works as In-House Counsel for a private group of companies.

 Syed Naqvi